theseanything/civilservicelgbt.github.io/_posts/2019-01-15-gsi-email-addresses-are-being-phased-out-update-your-details.md

 ---
 You might be aware that government email addresses that end in *.gsi.gov.uk* -- sometimes referred to as "GSI" emails -- are being phased out and replaced with just *gov.uk* email addresses.

 Individual departments are making the changes at their own pace, but at some point in the near future email address that end in *.gsi.gov.uk* will no longer receive emails.
+Check with your departmental IT team to see when your emails are changing, and what they are changing to.

-If you signed up for our newsletter using your GSI email address, you will need to update your details.
+If your email address is changing, and you signed up for our newsletter using your GSI email address, you will need to update your details.

 ## How to update your email address